 Toddy is a local intoxicating coconut drink.
 It is known by various names such as Palm Wine, Palm Toddy, and Kallu.
 The alcoholic version which is mildly intoxicating is known as toddy and the non-alcoholic version is known as Neera.
 If you are in Kerala then try toddy in a little amount as it is an alcoholic version.
 It can be found year-round and most of the toddy shops are fringes of the backwater.
 It can get you slightly high if you are a newbie but the hangover of toddy is not very good.
 So avoid having it in a large quantity.

 Have you ever wondered why Kerala is popularly known as ‘God’s Own Country’?
 Kerala holiday package gives you all the answers as this place is full of scenic landscapes and breathtaking views.
 This is a huge list of what to do in Kerala.
 We hope it gives you a deep insight into many things that you can do in Kerala.
 This state has no shortage of marvels.
-This is a place for honeymooners, family, friends, and even for solo travelers as well.
+This is a place for honeymooners, family, friends, and even for solo travellers as well.
 Kerala is a place where one can visit throughout the year but the best time to visit Kerala fluctuates on the basis of where you wanted to visit.
 The best time to visit here is in winter during the months of October to March.
-This place can perk up your adrenaline and satiate the wanderlust filled soul of the travelers.
+This place can perk up your adrenaline and satiate the wanderlust filled soul of the travellers.
 Dotted with serene backwaters, glistening beaches, majestic hill stations, pristine rivers, and unexplored wildlife sanctuaries.
 This state is home to the aromatic tea, coffee and spice plantations.
-Book Kerala tour packages with us and explore the exotic locations of Kerala and indulge in various activities.
+Book Kerala tour packages with us and explore top places to visit in Kerala that are the most exotic locations of Kerala and indulge in various activities.
 Make memories that you will cherish for your whole life.